Postpartum Belly Binding Available In Colorado Springs & Denver

 What is Postpartum Belly Binding?

 Postpartum belly binding is a supportive healing modality for new parents, which provides a feeling of security and stability in the core.
 After giving birth, many new parents express feeling “empty” or “loose” in the area around their womb.
 The internal organs have been displaced, the skin has been stretched, and the muscles have been worked hard.
-These can all lead to uncomfortable physical sensation after birth which can be decreased by tightly wrapping the area in cloth.
+These can all lead to uncomfortable physical sensations after birth which can be decreased by tightly wrapping the area in cloth.
 While postpartum belly binding will not tone the abdominal muscles, it can provide physical comfort and stability while doing the exercises recommended by a postpartum physical therapist or fitness instructor.

 How Does Belly Binding Work?